-There are no time restrictions to flying and then going scuba diving unlike having to wait 24 hours after scuba diving before flying.
+There are no time restrictions when you flying in and then going scuba diving unlike having to wait 24 hours after scuba diving before flying.

 Your body needs time to get it down to a healthy level before going up to altitude.
 If there is a high level of nitrogen in the body it can form into bubbles at lower pressures with can lead to decompression sickness.

-There is no recommendation for diving after flying expect for you shouldn’t diving if tired and dehydrated but there is for diving and then flying.
+There is no recommendation for diving after flying except for you shouldn’t diving if tired and dehydrated but there is for diving and then flying.
 PADI (Professional Association of Diving Instructors) recommends regarding flying after diving is to wait for at least 12 hours after flying from low altitudes after one-time diving.

 But you are doing multiple dives at once, then, you should wait for at least 18 hours.

 The PADI Flying After Diving is not the only association to determine an ideal minimum time of waiting after flying before you can dive or scuba dive.

-There is also the U.S. Navy that recommends a more conservative, yet safer approach: Wait for at least 24 hours after flying for single or multiple times of diving or scuba diving.
+There is also the U.S. Navy that recommends a more conservative, yet safer approach: Wait for at least 24 hours after flying for single or multiple times diving or scuba diving.

 The biggest worry is getting decompression sickness from going to a high altitude immediately after diving increases the risk.
 This also caused by the cabin of the plane been pressurized.

 So the human body has to handle different pressures when flying planes.
-This can lead to possibilities of other problems, such as bronchitis and the common diseases as in coughs and flu.
+This can lead to possibilities of other problems, such as bronchitis and common diseases as coughs and flu.

 Since there are hardly ever times for the divers to breathe between flying and immediate diving or scuba diving, your risks of getting pulmonary barotrauma will increase.
-Pulmonary barotrauma happens when the polluted air is trapped inside the lungs and thus rupture lung tissues.
+Pulmonary barotrauma happens when the polluted air is trapped inside the lungs and thus ruptures lung tissues.

 Finally, there is no restriction on someone diving after flying.
-In saying that there are concerns that after flying around tiredness, fatigued and been dehydrated.
+In saying that there are concerns that after flying around tiredness, fatigued, and been dehydrated.
 It is advised to be well-rested and well hydrated before diving.